ClaryFlegel/ClaryFlegel.github.io/index.md

 <p>
   Hello!
+  I am Clara.
-  I am Clara, a PhD student in geometric group theory at Heriot-Watt University in the sunny capital of scotland.
+  I'm a PhD student in geometric group theory at Heriot-Watt University in the sunny capital of scotland.

 </p>